Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/assets.md

 You can also copy asset records, create asset records in a batch, and apply changes to asset records in a batch.

+## Before you begin
+To manage assets, a user requires the following roles and rights.

+* The Asset Management User role including the `View Asset Management` application right, plus one or both of the rights `Create Assets` or `Edit Assets`; *or*
+* A custom role that includes the `View Asset Management` application right, plus one or both of the rights `Create Assets` or `Edit Assets`.

 ## Assets landing page
 To access the Manage Assets feature, navigate to **Service Management > Assets**.
 A tiled Assets dashboard is displayed, showing the available asset types.
 Clicking on any of the tiles displays an asset list with all the assets belonging to that type.